-Not that serendipitous learning cannot take place online in the digital space, but we need to try to keep one while doing the other.
+I am not saying that serendipitous learning cannot take place online in the digital space.
+I am saying we need to try to keep one while doing the other.

 The general trend in resource development is towards digital libraries at the expense of the physical.
 In many libraries abroad, and even in Singapore, bookshelves are being relegated to the walls or under the staircases to make room for computers and furniture.

 This is not a trend to be followed with relish as if we are joining the big leagues.
 Emphasis on collaborative learning spaces must be made but deliberate planning to integrate the physical collections should be attempted.

 Bell, again, is the one who issues the challenge.
 It is up to librarians to be more creative in developing better ways for our users to encounter our print collections besides presenting them with rows and rows of bookshelves.